SARIKAYA77/book_classification_natural_language_processing/README.md

-# Türkçe Kitapların, paragraflarına gore kitap kategorisinin Sınıflandırılması
-# natural language processing ile türkçe metinlerin işlenmesi ve sayılaştırılması machine learnin algoritmalarının uygulanması
+Classification of Turkish Books according to their paragraphs Processing and numbering Turkish texts with natural language processing and application of machine learning algorithms